Our auto technicians are trained to perform 1997 Acura Integra brake checks, brake services, and brake repairs. Schedule your appointment now.

 How often should you change your 1997 Acura Integra’s brake pads?
 It depends largely on your driving style and terrain.
 In general, brake pads last from 30,000 to 40,000 miles.
 Factors like frequent highway driving and smooth braking can help your brake pads last longer.
 Alternatively, riding the brakes and hauling heavy loads can shorten their useful life.
 How often you need to replace your brake pads also depends on what kind you have on your Integra.
 Some brake pad materials last longer than others.
 Luckily, Firestone Complete Auto Care offers brake pad replacement for Acura Integras that comes with a limited Lifetime Parts Warranty.
 Brake checks and brake pad replacements are some of our most popular services.
 For your Integra, we’ll use brake components that meet or exceed Acura’s specs.

 Your Acura Integra may be powered by a strong engine.
-One that's ready to get you to 200,000 miles and beyond.
+One that can outlast the 170,000-mile mark.
 But if you can’t brake, it might as well be scrap metal.
 If you notice your brakes are squeaking or not working well, don’t wait!
 Unresponsive brakes make it tough to give the road your best.
 Plus, waiting can lead to more expensive parts wearing out and requiring replacement.
 For example, rotors start to warp and become damaged when completely worn brake pads exceed their lifespan, and this metal-to-metal friction shortens the life of otherwise healthy brake components.
 We can help prevent that damage from happening.
 Go to your local Firestone Complete Auto Care for 1997 Acura Integra brake repairs.
 We offer a variety of brake services like brake pad/shoe removal and replacement, brake rotor/drum resurfacing, brake fluid exchange/bleeding, and wheel cylinder and brake caliper installation.
 Schedule an appointment today for Acura Integra brake service and repair.

 Let's take care of your 1997 Acura Integra together.
 We’re ready to help when something goes wrong or to help stop a problem in the first place.
 Click on a repair below to learn more about 1997 Acura Integra repairs.